fredtargaryen/Fragile-Glass/README.md

 ## Information for Players and Pack Developers
 ### Customising Fragile Blocks
 Full information on how to customise blocks' behaviour on collision can be found in these places:
-* At the bottom of [this file](https://github.com/fredtargaryen/Fragile-Glass/blob/master/src/main/java/com/fredtargaryen/fragileglass/world/FragilityDataManager.java).
+* At the bottom of [this file](https://github.com/fredtargaryen/Fragile-Glass/blob/master/src/main/java/com/fredtargaryen/fragileglass/world/BlockDataManager.java).
 * In your game folder, under `config/fragileglassft_blocks.cfg`.
+#### Via Tile Entities
+Full information on how to customise tile entities' behaviour on collision can be found in these places:
+* At the bottom of [this file](https://github.com/fredtargaryen/Fragile-Glass/blob/master/src/main/java/com/fredtargaryen/fragileglass/world/TileEntityDataManager.java).
+* In your game folder, under `config/fragileglassft_tileentities.cfg`.
 ### Customising Fragile Entities
 Full information on how to customise entities' minimum and maximum collision speed can be found in these places:
-* At the bottom of [this file](https://github.com/fredtargaryen/Fragile-Glass/blob/blocklist/src/main/java/com/fredtargaryen/fragileglass/world/BreakerDataManager.java).
+* At the bottom of [this file](https://github.com/fredtargaryen/Fragile-Glass/blob/master/src/main/java/com/fredtargaryen/fragileglass/world/EntityDataManager.java).
 * In your game folder, under `config/fragileglassft_entities.cfg`.
 ### Issues
 Please report any issues on [the Issues page](https://github.com/fredtargaryen/Fragile-Glass/issues).